Introduction

 "Where do we go next?" he asked.

-"The Rabi council is sending a couple of jeeps to take us to the boat."
+"The Rabi Council is sending a couple of jeeps to take us to the boat."

-We loaded ourselves and several days worth of luggage onto all the Jeeps that arrived.
+We loaded ourselves and several days of luggage onto all the Jeeps that arrived.
 It might have been every Jeep on the island.
 They drove the short distance to the dock, where we unloaded onto the boat waiting for us.

-"At least it's not called the S.S.
-Minnow," Matt joked.
+"At least it's not called the SS Minnow," Matt joked.

 "Did you know that the fans of SyFy are still arguing about whether Gilligan's Island is science fiction or fantasy?
 It plays as one of the shows on classic Thursdays."